ComparativeGenomicsToolkit/cactus/README.md

 ```
 pip install --upgrade .
 ```

+### Install Docker or Singularity
+By default, Cactus uses Docker to run its compiled components (to avoid making you install dependencies).
+It can instead use Singularity to run its binaries, or use a locally installed copy.
+To select a different way of running the binaries, you can use the `--binariesMode singularity` or `--binariesMode local` options.

+Note, you must use Singularity 2.3 - 2.6 or Singularity 3.1.0+.
+Singularity 3 versions below 3.1.0 are incompatible with cactus (see [issue #55](https://github.com/ComparativeGenomicsToolkit/cactus/issues/55) and [issue #60](https://github.com/ComparativeGenomicsToolkit/cactus/issues/60)).

 ### Compile Cactus executables (if not using Docker/Singularity)
 By default Cactus uses containers to distribute its binaries, because compiling its dependencies can sometimes be a pain.
 If you can use Docker or Singularity, you can skip this section.
 However, in some environments (e.g. HPC clusters) you won't be able to use Docker or Singularity, so you will have to compile the binaries and install a few dependencies.